 Although we mostly take digital photos today, this is precisely why we have another advantage.
 Digital technology with its many possibilities is predestined for the combination of modern digital photography and old analog cyanotype.
 The negatives required for the production of a cyanotype can hardly be produced more easily than with digital means.
 The materials and tools for this are simple and inexpensive, so it’s worth trying the cyanotype experiment for yourself.
 As a reward you get creative and artistic unique pieces that you can use as gifts, postcards, wall decorations and much more.

 In my online shop there is an easy-to-follow instruction book “Cyanotype for Digital Photographers – The Art of Blue Images” with simple step-by-step instructions, as well as face-to-face and online workshops on cyanotype and materials you will need can be ordered online.

 Everything for the cyanotype

-Know-how and materials to do the cyanotype yourself in practice.
+In my Online-Shop you will get know-how and materials to try the cyanotype yourself in practice.

 You can easily make cyanotypes yourself, the chemicals used are less dangerous than some household cleaning products.
 This is why cyanotype is also popular with children and young people at school.
 If you have enough sunshine, you don’t even need a special light source.